stephaneVercouillieBMID/slate/source/workingVersion.html.md

  <aside class="notice">

-**NOTE: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.</aside>**
+**NOTE: Any claim requested by using the scope value can only be obtained from the UserI nfo endpoint.</aside>**

  #### 5.2.1.2. <a name="Claims-Request"></a>Requesting Claims using the "claims" Request Parameter